Sworn Translation: What It Is and How It Differs from Regular Translation | Global Docs Pro

 What Is Sworn Translation

 Sworn translation (or judicial translation) is a translation of an official document made by a translator who has a special status granted by the state or judicial authorities of the country where you are submitting documents (or the country where they work).
-In Russia, people are used to “notarized translation”: a regular translator does the work, and a notary certifies the translator’s signature.
+In Russia, the familiar scheme is “notarized translation”: the translator does the work, and the notary certifies the authenticity of their signature — and since February 5, 2025, additionally verifies the translator’s professional qualifications (more on this in the Russia section below).
 Abroad, the system is different: the translator personally bears responsibility for the accuracy of the translation, and their signature and seal have official weight.

 Who Are Sworn Translators in Different Countries